My IVF Treatments Failed: What I Wish Others Struggling With Fertility Knew

 In our Realtalk series, we're sharing personal stories about fertility and family planning.
 We hope they offer support and inspire honest conversation about an incredibly tough topic.

-Infertility treatments did not work for my husband and me.
+Fertility treatments did not work for my husband and me.
 Unlike other families, we don't have a long list of years of trying and endless procedures.

 Comparing my two rounds of IVF with someone’s eight left me feeling not good enough and like my grief wasn’t as bad.